Matt25969/ci-project-k8s/README.md

 # ci-project

 ## Components
-The goal of this project is build on a previous project to set up a continuous integration pipeline for an application that provides secure login functionality.
-This will be done using kubernetes, jenkins and docker-compose(previous project: https://github.com/wrusselly/ci-project/tree/jenkins).
+The goal of this project is build on a previous project (https://github.com/wrusselly/ci-project/tree/jenkins) to set up a continuous integration pipeline for an application that provides secure login functionality.
+This will be done using kubernetes, jenkins and docker-compose.
 The app consists of 14 components:
 *	1 gateway: this uses nginx to route traffic to the other components.
 *	2 Clients: these are the webpages written with VueJS.
 *	10 Services: these are the APIs for the app written in nodeJS.